 Equipping students with a robust toolkit of study skills is a cornerstone of The Oakland Way that benefits children long after they leave our grounds.
-Content classes at Oakland such as science and social studies are taught as Study Skills classes with the goal of helping students become successful in all classes at Oakland and to prepare them to be successful in school after Oakland.
+Content classes at Oakland such as science and history are taught as Study Skills classes with the goal of helping students become successful in all classes at Oakland and to prepare them to be successful in school after Oakland.
 Most study skills do not come naturally, especially for children with learning difficulties.
 Therefore, skills are taught both in isolation and then integrated throughout the curriculum.
 Some of the key study skills taught include the following:

 Study skills instruction at Oakland is designed to enhance organizational skills both in terms of materials and time management.
 Homework is given, but assignments are manageable and meaningful.
 In addition, hands-on activities supplement traditional classroom instruction.

 Technology is a key component of the larger study skills program.
-Oakland’s academic program leverages PCs throughout the curriculum to enhance classroom instruction.
+Oakland’s academic program leverages PCs and laptops throughout the curriculum to enhance classroom instruction.
 Students complete most of their writing on PCs and are taught keyboarding and proofing skills as well as how to use spell check and grammar check.
 Students also learn how to prepare PowerPoint presentations.
 Additionally, various software applications are used in all areas of the curriculum to promote student interest, reinforce concepts and provide guided practice.
 SMART Boards are used for additional multi-sensory instruction and Kindle Fires provide alternative reading options for students.
 Our oldest students use laptops for classroom learning, research and homework.